profojak/rEFInd-ThinkPad/README.md

 ## Contribution

-If icon of your distribution is missing, contact me or feel free to create one.
+If icon of your distribution is missing, submit an issue or feel free to create one.
 Canvas size is 128x128 pixels, the actual icon should fit in a 96x96 square.
 Use white color without transparency.

 ## License